 Instead of indicating a simple wait list (WL) number , say WL 50 or WL 81 , one can come across a rather confusing wait list status like WL/25 WL/10 .
 Even more confusing could be the reservation status indications like WL/25 RAC/10 .

 What are these jargons mean ?
 And more importantly “What exactly is my wait list status ?”

 Well, we’ll try to understand by taking one issue at a time.
 First let us see what does it mean by WL and RAC?

-WL is acronym for wait list and RAC means Reservation Against Cancellation.
+WL is acronym for Wait List and RAC means Reservation Against Cancellation.
 The RAC is a peculiar system followed in Indian Railways , in order to offer reserved accommodation to a larger number of passengers.
-Each coaches has a series of seats meant for RAC listed passengers ( something like 15 seats kept for RAC status tickets against the regular berths of 72 for the confirmed ) .
+Each coaches has a series of seats meant for RAC listed passengers ( something like 15 seats kept for RAC status tickets against the regular berths of 72 for the confirmed in a Second Sleeper Class coach) .
 The RAC status guarantees you a seat but not a berth for sleeping.
-So with an RAC status , you can enter the train coach and occupy your seat.
+So with an RAC status , you can enter the coach and occupy your seat.

 So when you reserve , you would be straightaway allotted a proper accommodation (seat with berth).
 If that is already over booked , you would be allotted a RAC status number.
 When RAC status too is filled out, you would be assigned a wait list (WL) status number.

 You would have reserved and got any of these status for the train leaving next day or a day in the next month or even beyond.
 Whatever it is , your RAC or WL status keep improving as there is progress in cancellation of reservations done ahead of you.
 As long as there are cancellations, your WL status slowly improves to RAC status and then to a reserved status with berth & seat.